parasaurolophus/node-red-zwave-js-example/README.md

    where `<user>` represents your user name

-5. Restart _Node-RED_, e.g. if it is configured to run as a daemon:
+6. Restart _Node-RED_, e.g. if it is configured to run as a daemon:

    ```bash
    sudo systtemctl restart nodered.service
    ```

-6. Modify the configuration of the various WebSocket and _node-red-contrib-zwave-js_ nodes in _Node-RED_ to match your local setup.

-   * Change the serial port device name in the _ZWave Controller_ node to your controller's port
+7. Modify the configuration of the _ZWave Controller_ node to match your Z-Wave controller's serial port

-   * Change the Z-Wave node id in the _ZWave Device_ node in _Node-RED_ to your binary switch's Z-Wave node id (any device should work so long as it supports command class 37)

 > (Note: If you are just starting out with Z-Wave and using this flow to perform
 > the initial configuration of your Z-Wave gear, see the
 > [_node-red-contrib-zwave-js_](https://flows.nodered.org/node/node-red-contrib-zwave-js)
 > documentation for how to use its user interface for configuring the controller
 > node and including device nodes in your Z-Wave network.
 All that is required
-> is one command class 37 (see below) device whose Z-Wave node id must be set in
+> is at least one command class 37 (see below) device whose Z-Wave node id must
-> the _ZWave Device_ Node-RED node.)
+> be set in the _ZWave Device_ Node-RED node.)

 Once all of the preceding configuration is complete, you should be able to browse to the dashboard by appending `/zwave` to your _Node-RED_ editor URL,